ollienation/Blog/blogs/part1.md

 ## Creating a basic workflow

 **The flow underneath was the initial plan for the blog post, but I decided to split it up into multiple parts since it was getting too long.
-You can find the scrapped blog text in the github repo.
 Somewhere in the near future we'll build a basic workflow with AI chatbot functionality, web search capabilities and document search/retrieval capabilities.
 We'll also explore how to format the output of our workflow and send it back to the user.**

 ```mermaid